bcgov/healthgateway/docs/Architecture.md

 In **Step 6**, the BC Services Card authentication flow takes over.
 The user follows a standard interaction for authenticating with their BC Services Card, most commonly executed using the BC Services Card mobile app.
 The user experience and flow is the same as experienced connecting to https://id.gov.bc.ca/account.

 In **Step 7**, upon a successful login by the Citizen with their BCSC, IAS returns the id_token, a JSON Web Token for the authenticated user.
 In **Step 8**, KeyCloak returns an authorization code back to the client application (HealthGateway running in the Citizen's browser).
-Followin normal Oauth code flow, the client app exchanges the authorization code for the bearer token of the authenticated user in **Step 9**.
+Following normal Oauth code flow, the client app exchanges the authorization code for the bearer token of the authenticated user in **Step 9**.

 Optionally, in **Step 10**, the client app retrieves userInfo by making an explicit call to the KeyCloak server.
 This retrieves any additional user detail collected as part of the registration flow but not provided from the basic auth flow to BCSC.